rigred/nnpi-host-upgrade/README.md

-# DISCONTINUATION OF PROJECT #
-This project will no longer be maintained by Intel.
-Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
-Intel no longer accepts patches to this project.
 # Intel(C) Neural Network Process for Inference (NNP-I) Software

 # About
-This repository contains the host low-level user-mode library and tests for Intel NNP-I.
+This repository contains the host low-level user-mode library and tests for Intel NNP-I (Spring Hill)

 ## Runtime dependencies